-Gray seals are found in temperate and subarctic waters on both sides of the North Atlantic.
+Gray seals are found in temperate and subarctic waters on both sides of the North Atlantic Ocean, as well as in the Baltic Sea.

-- This species can be distinguished from harbor seals by their longer noses, wider set nostrils and size, which is approximately twice as large as harbor seals.
+Gray seals are known as true seals, meaning they do not have ear flaps and they do not have a dense coat of underfur.
+They can be distinguished from harbor seals by their longer noses, wider set nostrils and size — they’re approximately twice as large as harbor seals.

 POINTS OF INTEREST